-If there is a lot of work needed to make the property more accessible, Monaghan County council may decided transferring you to a different house is a better solution.
+If a lot of work is required to make the property more accessible, Monaghan County Council may decide transferring you to a different house is a better solution.

 WILL THE COUNCIL ADAPT MY DWELLING BECAUSE MY HOUSE IS TOO SMALL?